larkwt96/personal-finances/README.md

 # Everything I Know About Finances

 Somehow money is made, and this is called income.
 There are costs to living, and these are called expenses.
-You control many aspects of what income and expenses you have, but the goal is to maximize money flow (income minus expenses).
-If money flow is positive, then you are making money.
+You control many aspects of what income and expenses you have, but the goal is to maximize how much you save.
 With this extra money, you can create more income.
+Eventually, you have

-Keep your extra money in high interest accounts .
-At first, this is savings.
+Keep your extra money in high interest accounts.
 It's possible to get a high interest [savings account](#guide-to-checking-and-savings) (e.g. with Ally Bank).
+This keeps your money saver from inflation.
 Then you can pay down [loans or invest](#guide-to-investing) in the retirement fund or taxed stock accounts (e.g. with Vanguard).
 You should track your [accounts](#basic-flow) and set a budget (e.g. with Mint).
 Use [credit cards](#guide-to-credit-cards) to make daily purchases to build credit and earn rewards with every purchase.
 Pay them off in full with your checking account (auto payments are nice).

+Depending on your income and expenses, you'll eventually have enough to live off your retirement fund alone.
+The general rule is have 25 times what you want your salary to be.
+That's because you will pull out 4% of your retirement assets every year, and they will grow back by the end.
+There are ways of getting retirement funds out before 59.5 if you can retire early.

 ## Types of Income and Expenses